thibaudanthoine/twitter-twig-extension-bundle/README.rst

 Using Twitter twig extension bundle
 -----------------------------------

-To include a Twitter button (share or follow) to your application, simply use the twig functions below:
+To include Twitter button (share or follow) in your application, simply use twig functions below:

 .. code-block:: html+jinja